grasberg/agoradesk_to_SE/README.md

 # agoradesk_to_SE
-Converts Agoradesk.com export file to .SE file for import in booking software SPCS
+Converts Agoradesk.com export file to .SE file for import in accounting software SPCS